msayd99/Climate_Statisitics/README.md

 # Climate Science Codes

-Update and proofread R-Code for *Statistics and Data Visualizations in Climate Science with R and Python*, a Cambridge University Press book by Samuel S.P.
+Updated and proofread R-Code for *Statistics and Data Visualizations in Climate Science with R and Python*, a Cambridge University Press book by Samuel S.P.
 Shen

 R Codes published through Rpubs: <br />
 [Chapter 1: Basics of Climate Data Arrays, Statistics, and Visualization](https://rpubs.com/momtaza99/RClimateStatsCh1)<br />